natelewis/edwin-the-assistant/README.md

     "failReply": "I don't know how to do that yet"
 }
 ````
-* force context
+* forceContext:

     If this is defined any context will be overwriten with its value.

-* reduce context
+* contextReduce:

-    You can alias different context to reduce them to a common name.
-The has will map each context to a new context.
+    You can alias different contexts to reduce them to a common name.
+The hash will map each context to a new context.

-* module
+* module:

     A hash to map a context to what module will process the actionable intent

-* failReply
+* failReply:

-    If something goes wrong and we can't figure it out say this as the state.final.
+    If something goes wrong and we can't figure it out, respond with this as the state.final.

 ### Building Custom Actions
 TODO